 Take some time to relax and bask in the music.

-During these tumultuous times, the Orchestre Métropolitain invites you to stay at home and care for your loved ones.
-To make your time at home a bit sweeter, the OM has prepared new online programming featuring concerts from recent years.
+The OM has prepared a free online programming featuring concerts from recent years.
 Keep checking our page as we will be updating it in the coming days.

 All episodes available online, in French only